Elementor Vs Beaver – Pricing, Features & More – Full Review

 Let’s start with Elementor, which offers four different plans altogether.
 Only one is free, while the others are premium.
 Keep in mind all your new purchases have a 30-day money-back guarantee included.
 The versions of Elementor are as follows:

-The free version of Elementor is used for several different sites.
+The Essential version of Elementor is used for several different sites.
 It offers the most basic functions for a website builder, which is all you really need.
 Below are the following upgrades you receive with this plan:

 • Drag-and-drop editor